 - Senior lecturer (teaching and research) at Nottingham Trent University

-- Honorary fellow at the University of Manchester
+- Honorary research fellow at the University of Manchester

 Dr Zahraa Al-Ahmady obtained her BSc Degree in Pharmacy with a distinction from the College of Pharmacy, University of Baghdad in 2004.
 After training as a clinical pharmacist, she was awarded a scholarship to study the Masters in Drug Delivery at the UCL School of Pharmacy, where she won the AstraZeneca Prize for the best overall performance.
 Zahraa completed her PhD studies with the Nanomedicine Lab at UCL School of Pharmacy on the design, characterization and biological performance of temperature-sensitive vesicles for cancer therapy in 2012.
 She then joined the NANOSOLUTIONS (FP7-NMP) European project as a postdoctoral research associate at the University of Manchester.
 Her work was mainly focused on the structure – biological function relationship that determines the safety of engineered nanomaterials.
 Following that she worked as a research fellow with the North West Centre of Advanced Drug Delivery (NoWCADD), a join post between the division of pharmacy at the University of Manchester, the Nanomedicine Lab and AstraZeneca, working on the development of innovative therapeutic and in vivo imaging approaches.